semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 <span style="color: orange">The second part indicates on which index (an index could be compared to an SQL database, though I don't like this comparison) your
 query will be performed, and what is the type (a type could be compared to an SQL table, though I don't like this comparison either) of the document. **From now, I will write indices and types in orange**</span>

-<span style="color: ForestGreen">The last part is used to indicate what operation we want to perform ; parameters can be set here.
+<span style="color: ForestGreen">The last part is used to indicate what operation we want to perform; parameters can be set here.
 Note the underscore (`_`) before the
 action name. **From now, I will write actions and parameters in green.**</span>

 ### Create an Index